COLLEGE: College of Engineering and Computer Science

 POSITION TITLE: Tenure Track Faculty - System Dynamics and Controls

-The tenure-track position is full-time and will be at the Assistant Professor rank, with the starting salary dependent upon qualifications and professional experience.
+The tenure-track position is full-time and will be at the Assistant Professor rank.
+The estimated salary range for this position is $88,000 - $105,000, with an anticipated annual salary of $93,000 depending upon qualifications and experience.
 Sacramento State offers excellent benefits and retirement programs.

 - Teaching undergraduate and graduate courses and laboratories